 the member has further eligible remediable service in the account for the period between the reduction and the end of the underpin period.

-You need to calculate two sets of provisional assumed benefits and underpin amount values for the account separately:
+You need to calculate two sets of provisional assumed benefits and underpin amounts for the account separately:

 Calculate the first set of provisional amounts on the day before the reduction in hours / grade first.
 This is the first underpin date.